How the leased Bank Instrument and Monetization Works?

-From what they assume, something cannot be monetized if it is leased, as does not belong to the lessor anymore.
+From what they assume, something cannot be monetized if it is leased, as it does not belong to the lessor anymore.
 VERY SIMPLE, they say!

-Despite that, in the case of treating the bank instrument as a simple asset, they are 100% RIGHT; however, in the case of MONETIZATION, they are 100% WRONG.
+Despite that, in treating the bank instrument as a simple asset, they are 100% RIGHT; however, in the case of MONETIZATION, they are 100% WRONG.
 The usage of a financial instrument indicates credit enhancement.
 The monetizer with the bank receiving requires a credit facility.
 When any company or individual leases different types of bank assets, for example, a car, they gain the rights of usage of the asset for a predetermined time.
 Therefore, the lessor can monetize a Lease Bank Instrument.

 Does the Bank Instruments worth something?

 - Bank Instruments (assets) are of value.

 - It can come under the usage of any individual or company able to monetize it with a credit facility, in turn generating profit – enough to pay for the provider fees, any loan granted to the beneficiary, and monetization cost.

 How is the Attorney’s Trustees Office able to provide a Non-Recourse or Recourse Loan with a Leased Bank Instrument?

 We can assure you that it is not for charity!

 Our attorney’s trustees have a financial strategy that is well thought via different trading programs, which is the reason they will accept any owned or leased Bank instrument and grant a provision of a Non-Recourse or Recourse loan that will, in turn, pay for the monetization, the loan given to the provider.
 During this process, they will also make a LOT of money!